HaiyuWu/SOTA-Face-Recognition-Train-and-Test/README.md

 UNCW has granted permission to use the images in Hadrian and Eclipse **FREE** for research purposes.
 ***You can get the full academic and commercial MORPH datasets at [official webpage](https://uncw.edu/myuncw/research/innovation-commercialization/technology-portfolio/morph)***.

+If you have any problems using Hadrian and Eclipse, please contact: [cvrl@nd.edu](mailto:cvrl@nd.edu)
 ### Training sets
 #### Option 1
 You can directly download the compressed [MS1MV2](https://drive.google.com/file/d/10MaJjn3wvTcDCoXJdNmhMeAsRHfPuM-_/view?usp=drive_link)